citp/privacy-policy-historical/h/ha/has/hasbrotoyshop.com.md

   3. What information is collected from me?
   4. How does Hasbro use my information?
   5. With whom does Hasbro share my information?
+  6. Analytics and Advertising
-  6. What are my information choices?
+  7. What are my information choices?
-  7. Security
+  8. Security
-  8. Your California Privacy Rights
+  9. Your California Privacy Rights
-  9. Contact Us
+  10. Contact Us